Bobby Joe Ebola and the Children MacNuggits: Geekfest and S.P.A.M. Records

+The band self-released its debut EP, Two Cats Running, in 1996, taking influence for DIY music production from the East Bay punk scene.
+Two Cats was the first release on the label founded by Abbott, Redford, Geek, and others, S.P.A.M.
+Records ("Smarmy Post-Angst Musicians").
+The second S.P.A.M.
+Records release was a compilation entitled "If You Can't Laugh at Yourself, We'll Do It for You", featuring Bobby Joe Ebola and several other bands from West Contra Costa County.

-S.P.A.M. ("Smarmy Post Angst Musicians") Records was an underground collective of East Bay artists and musicians which began in 1996 with the release of Bobby Joe Ebola and the Children MacNuggits' "Two Cats Running EP" and a CD compilation of local bands entitled "If You Can't Laugh at Yourself We'll Do It For You".
+S.P.A.M. ("Smarmy Post Angst Musicians") Records was an underground collective of East Bay artists and musicians that began in the year 1996 with the release of Bobby Joe Ebola and the Children MacNuggits' "Two Cats Running EP" and a CD compilation of local bands entitled "If You Can't Laugh at Yourself We'll Do It For You".
 Abbott, Redford and Geek were the label's founding members, and both Redford and Geek served as head coordinators for the organization.
 Bobby Joe Ebola was its flagship band, and the label primarily produced music projects from S.P.A.M. members and the loose-knit Geekfest community.

-Geekfest was a series of free, all-ages outdoor concerts organized by the S.P.A.M.
-Records collective beginning in 1997, largely in response to the difficulties of securing gigs for Bobby Joe Ebola and the Children MacNuggits and S.P.A.M.-affiliated bands.
+The band attempted to perform at 924 Gilman in nearby Berkeley, California, at that point the only all-ages venue in the East Bay.
+The band found it impossible to get a show at 924 Gilman or to secure advertising in Maximumrocknroll.

+Because of this, the band and their friends organized their own show, which was a free, all-ages festival at a shoreline park at Point Molate Beach Park.
+The festival was the first of a series of events called Geekfest.
 Due to a scarcity of all-ages venues in the San Francisco Bay Area, and the East Bay punk scene's identity crisis in the wake of mainstream commercial success by several formerly underground acts like Green Day and Rancid, the band found itself without places to play shows.
 Copying the tactics of the local underground rave scene, the first Geekfest events were held illegally at Point Molate Beach Park in Richmond, CA, part of a neglected Navy fuel depot beneath the Richmond-San Rafael Bridge.